barryyik/Arduboy-Calculation-Game/README.md

 For more details, visit [arduboy.com](https://arduboy.com).

 ## Versions' History
-I start this project on 26th February 2019.
+I started this project on 26th February 2019.
 The very first "version" of the game is just a timer (version v01).
 You can see how I progress in making this little game from versions to versions (v01 to v39, the first playable version).

+### Official Release(s)
 v39 - completed on 3rd June 2019, released on GitHub on 9th June 2020.
 The 1st official playable game release.